wixtoolset/web/src/Site/documents/development/wips/6838-organized-obsolecscence-of-heat-in-v4.html.md

 * If an installation package (MSI/Bundle) is provided for WiX v4, then `heat.exe` should also be included with `wix.exe`, `thmviewer.exe`, etc.

 * In v4, `wix.exe` absorbed the functionality of all the v3 executables (`candle.exe`, `light.exe`, `smoke.exe`, `pyro.exe`) as commands (or subcommands of commands) except for `heat.exe`.
 Given this evolution during v4 converting `heat.exe` to a `generate` (or `harvest`) command would be logical.
-However, given the plant to re-evaluate the code generation process in a future release it is better to isolate a standalone `heat.exe` than give false expectations that code generation will necessarily be a `wix.exe` command.
+However, given the plan to re-evaluate the code generation process in a future release it is better to isolate a standalone `heat.exe` than give false expectations that code generation will necessarily be a `wix.exe` command.

 ## See Also